ebranlard/vim-matlab-behave/README.markdown

 Functionalities
 ----------------

 Below is a list of functionalities.
-Default mappings are written within parenthesis (Mappings are activated by default.
-See section "Mapping" below for more), and the vim-function are written within brackets.
+Default mappings are written within parenthesis (See section "Mapping"), and the vim functions are written within brackets.
 If they do not work, see section "Customization" below.

 Reproducing some matlab editor commands:
 - "Run current cell" (,k) [MatRunCell]